commonhaus/foundation/templates/README.md

 ## Policy Panda

-This repository provides [some scripts](./panda/) to help with on-boarding checks.
+This repository provides [some scripts](./panda/) to help with onboarding checks.